 The majority of tours in Belize will provide gear specific to the activity as part of the cost of the tour.
-However there are a few items your might want to bring along just in case:
+However, there are a few items you might want to bring along just in case:

 - goggles, especially if you have a favorite brand or type